General advice – before you go

 Leave your valuables in the hotel.
 Lock your laptop, tablet, luxury items, extra cash and credit card in your hotel room safe.
 If you don’t really need it – don’t take it with you.

-Don’t leave your valuables vulnerable.
+Don’t leave your stuff on the table.
 At cafés, don’t place your phone or wallet on the tabletop where it can be snatched – it will be.
 Sometimes people fall into a false sense of security once they sit in a restaurant or cafe, but often these are outdoor places that provide no protection from petty theft.

-Make it harder for the thieves.
-Thieves choose their targets on the basis of how difficult it is to steal from you.
-Even a minor obstacle can be an effective deterrent and they will simply move on to the next victim.
-If you’re sitting down, loop a strap of your daypack around your arm, leg, or chair.
-Lock your zippers or simply use a paperclip.
+Make it clear you are not naive.
+Thieves choose their targets on the basis of how easy it would be to get away with it.
+Even a minor obstacle can be an effective deterrent and they will likely move on to the next victim.
+If you’re sitting down, loop a strap from your daypack around your arm, leg, or chair.
+Lock the zippers or simply use a paperclip.
 Even the smallest inconvenience to a thief would be sufficient in most cases to make them look elsewhere.
 You don’t need to make your bag impossible to get into, just harder to breach than the next guy’s.
 Make it clear to anyone looking that you’ve come prepared.

 Beware of scams.
 Go on instant alert anytime there’s a commotion, it is likely a smokescreen for theft.
 Imaginative thieves will create a disturbance (a messy spill, a stumble, a fight) to distract you.
 Don’t get distracted!
 Walk away and hold on to your valuables with extra care.